 - Exceptions to any of the admission requirements may be considered on an individual basis.

 Upon acceptance, a non-refundable fee of $500 is required to secure admission into the program.
 This fee is applied to the first semester’s tuition.
+Enrolled students are required to attend an on-campus orientation prior to the start of the program.

 Students and applicants with disabilities who seek accommodations must make a request by contacting Section 504/Disability Access and Accommodation Coordinator, 205-726-4078 or email@example.com.